Journaly/journaly/frontend/README.md

 ```

 That's it!
 This ensures that the category and action names are always the same, as slight deviations in spelling generate additional data reports.
 Furthermore, every new category and action will require a new file and/or function, which makes sure that catagory and action names are carefully thought about and constructed.

+#### Debugging

+If you need to test that events are being sent, use the [Google Analytics Debugger chrome extension](https://chrome.google.com/webstore/detail/google-analytics-debugger/jnkmfdileelhofjcijamephohjechhna).
+This will show events that are logged in the Chrome DevTools.